(News article for April 16, 2022)

 Bermudagrass has the greatest nitrogen demand.
 Anyone who has tried to keep bermudagrass out of their lawn or flower bed may find this surprising, but the higher rate is needed to maintain turfgrass quality.
 For bermudagrass lawns, 1 pound of actual nitrogen per 1000 square feet can be applied in April, June, and August.
 An additional 1 pound application in May is suggested for hybrid bermudagrass.

-The amount of fertilizer needed to get 1 or 0.5 pound of nitrogen depends on the concentration of nitrogen in the fertilizer.
+The amount of fertilizer needed to get 0.5 or 1 pound of nitrogen depends on the concentration of nitrogen in the fertilizer.
 For example, if you’re using a slow-release fertilizer with the analysis 16-0-8 (16% nitrogen, 0% phosphate, and 8% potash), it would take 6.3 pounds of it to get 1 pound of actual nitrogen.

 Many slow-release fertilizers provide some potassium/potash and sulfur, as well as nitrogen.
 Sulfur, like inorganic forms of nitrogen, is readily leached out of soil if not taken up by plants, and in soil test reports, we often see that sulfur is low.